 The more important of these is SIEM or Security Information and Event Management.
 There are many software packages that can take events and logs from myriad sources and bring them into a centralized system for analysis and detection.
 They enable a sys admin to know when someone that is not authorized is attempting to gain access and give them a chance to proactively react.

-Once a threat actor has gained access, technologies like EDR, application whitelisting, and networking monitoring can offer a chance to block the vulnerability or access attempt while it is happening.
+Once a threat actor has gained access, technologies like EDR, application whitelisting, and network monitoring can offer a chance to block the vulnerability or access attempt while it is happening.

 However, these are generally reactive in nature.
-Meaning a vulnerability has been identified and the attack has already begun.
+Meaning a vulnerability has been identified and the attack has already begin.
 This might be too late.

 How to prevent physical network vulnerabilities